goropikari/Percolation.jl/README.md

 # Percolation

 This package is for simulating percolation theory.
-You can computer cluster size and check if percolating or not.
+You can plot percolation probability graph and cluster and compute cluster properties.

 Support for following lattice site percolation.